ddev/ddev.com/src/pages/blog/ddev-v1-4-0-in-container-composer-commands-ssh-authentication-database-export.md

 ### Community News

 Congratulations and thank you! to [Mike Anello](https://twitter.com/ultimike) of DrupalEasy on the release of his new book, “Local Web Development With DDEV Explained” published by OSTraining.
 Learn how to [employ modern web development workflows using DDEV](https://www.ostraining.com/blog/news/local/).

-Sign up for our newsletter for product and release news about our new hosting services:

 ---